ISC-Project-Phoenix/design/software/ros/logi_g29.md

 The raw joy interface gives wheels and pedals in percents, so it's best to first create an ackermann message using the max throttle brake and wheel params.
 During this creation, we need to convert the wheel angle to virtual ackermann wheel angle by using phoenix's steering ratio, and convert pedal percents by just multiplying percent pressed by max values.
-We may as well pub this, and then also ackermann->twist it to output our actual final twist.

 If the wheel angle is greater than the max angle, we should pin it to max.
 Could use force feedback to help with this if we get it figured out.